 Children with autism are often challenged by motor skill problems that can affect their abilities to walk, run, play, and even write.

-According to a recent up to 83 percent of children with autism spectrum disorder were identified as below average in motor skills development
+According to a recent study, up to 83 percent of children with autism spectrum disorder were identified as below average in motor skills development.

 Today we will analyze two of the main motor/muscular disorders that affect the autism community, as well as autism-friendly sports activities to ease them.